fujifish/far/README.md

 # far

-CLI for deploying a docker container to AWS Fargate/ECS and run it as a service. `far` automates the process of building the docker image, setting up the AWS cluster, defining the service and creating task definitions.
+CLI for deploying a docker container to AWS Fargate/ECS and running it as a service. `far` automates the process of building the docker image, setting up the AWS cluster, defining the service and creating task definitions.
 All that's required are AWS account credentials.

 ## Installation